shafin08/Sudoko-Puzzle/README.md

 # Sudoko-Puzzle
 A program that aim to solve 5 sudoku puzzle using multiple search algorithms

-The program will solved 5 custom 9x9 sudoku puzzle using a combination of the following algorithm,
+The program will solved 5 custom 9x9 sudoku puzzle using a combination of the following algorithm, Minimum remaining value, First Avaialble, Backtracking and Arc consistency.